malikparvez/cloudfront-logs-parser/README.md

 ## Setup using github actions

 ### Step1: Fork this repo

-Update the serverless.yml with desired s3 bucket name
+Update the serverless.yml with below details
+1. desired s3 bucket name and prefix
+2. Add requried region

 ### Step2: Add secrets:
 Add the following secrets to your GitHub repository settings: